urvin-compliance/caracal/README.md

 docx.p 'Sample text.' do
-  style     'custom_style'    # sets the paragraph style. generally used at the exclusion of other attributes. align     :left             # sewts the alignment. accepts :left, :center, :right, and :both. color     '333333'          # sets the font color. size      32                # sets the font size. units in 1/2 points. bold      true              # sets whether or not to render the text with a bold weight.
+  style     'custom_style'    # sets the paragraph style. generally used at the exclusion of other attributes. align     :left             # sets the alignment. accepts :left, :center, :right, and :both. color     '333333'          # sets the font color. size      32                # sets the font size. units in 1/2 points. bold      true              # sets whether or not to render the text with a bold weight.